siddharthsingh89/cluster-manager-book/src/chapter_10_architecture_choices.md

-Perfect direction. 👌

-Let’s now **adapt Chapter 10 – High-Level Architecture Choices** fully into the **context of a distributed database**, while keeping it beginner-friendly.
-This version will show how cluster management principles map directly to how databases like **CockroachDB, YugabyteDB, TiDB, or Spanner** organize their control and data planes.

----

 # **Chapter 10 – High-Level Architecture Choices (in the Context of a Distributed Database)**

 In the previous chapter, we identified *what* the cluster manager must achieve: reliability, scalability, and availability.
-Now we’ll explore *how to design it* — specifically, how a **distributed database** structures its architecture to achieve those goals.
+Now we’ll explore *how to design it* - specifically, how a **distributed database** structures its architecture to achieve those goals.

 Unlike a generic scheduler (like Kubernetes), a **distributed database** cluster manager is responsible not just for resources, but for **data correctness, consistency, and replication**.
 This adds new dimensions to architecture: